Siemens Is Cheap And Healthineers Helps To Unlock The Value

 Latest performance

 The latest performance numbers from Siemens were surprisingly good compared to the struggling performance of General Electric which is its closest competitor.
-Siemens's performance was more in line with stronger, more focused operators like Vestas (OTCPK:VWDRY) which is focused on wind energy trading at a P/E of 16, Honeywell (HON) P/E of 21, United Technologies (UTX) P/E of 19, ABB (ABB) P/E of 22 and Schneider Electric (OTCPK:SBGSF) P/E 21.
+Siemens's performance was more in line with stronger, more focused operators like Vestas (OTCPK:VWDRY) which is focused on wind energy trading at a P/E of 16, Honeywell (HON) with P/E of 21, United Technologies (UTX) with P/E of 19, ABB (ABB) with P/E of 22 and Schneider Electric (OTCPK:SBGSF) with P/E of 21.
 Siemens increased revenue by 4%, profit from industrial businesses by 22% and EPS increased by 13% due to higher taxes.
 For the current fiscal year, Siemens expects profits between €7.2 and €7.7 euro a share which gives the shares a P/E of 15.5 while Siemens is making investments like the acquisition of Mentor Graphics and merging its winds assets with Gamesa which burdens this year's profit.

 Conclusion